 the terms of any Ruling given from time to time by NZX.

-Effect of failure to comply: Failure to comply with:

-any of the NZX Rules which are not incorporated in this Constitution pursuant to clause 2.2; or

-NZX Rules 9.1, 9.2, and 9.3 as incorporated in this Constitution pursuant to clause 2.2,

-shall not affect the validity or enforceability of any transaction, contract, action or other matter whatsoever (including the proceedings of, or voting at, any meeting) done or entered into by, or affecting, the Company, except that::

-a party to a transaction or contract who knew of the failure to comply with the NZX Rules is not entitled to enforce that transaction or contract; and

-this provision shall not affect the rights of any holder of any Securities of the Company against the Company or the Directors arising from failure to comply with the NZX Rules or any provision of this Constitution.
+Effect of failure to comply: Failure to comply with the NZX Rules, or failure to comply with a provision of the Constitution corresponding with a provision of the NZX Rules (whether such wording is set out in full in this Constitution or is incorporated in it pursuant to clause 2.2), shall not affect the validity or enforceability of any transaction, contract, action, decision or vote taken at a meeting of shareholders, or other matter entered into by, or affecting, the Company, except that a party to a transaction or contract who knew of the non-compliance is not entitled to enforce that transaction or contract.
+This clause does not limit the rights of any holder of Equity Securities of the Company against the Company or the Directors arising from failure to comply with the NZX Rules or those provisions of this Constitution.

 Effect of Ruling: Except as set out in clause 29.4, if the NZX has given a Ruling authorising any act or omission, which in the absence of that Ruling would be in contravention of the NZX Rules or this Constitution, that act or omission is deemed to be authorised by the NZX Rules and by this Constitution notwithstanding such contravention or inconsistency.